Imran Khan says the stage is set for his 'court-martial' - ExBulletin

 Speaking to reporters after appearing in the Islamabad High Court (IHC) on Thursday in 10 different cases, including two pending petitions and eight new bail petitions, Pakistani leader Tehreek-e-Insaf (PTI), 70, said he knew he would be tried by a military court.

-He called the trial of a civilian in a military court the end of democracy and justice in Pakistan.
+He called the trial of a civilian in a military court the “end of democracy” and the “end of justice” in Pakistan.

-Pakistan’s mighty military pledged on Wednesday to tighten the noose around the planners and masterminds who have mounted a hateful, politically motivated rebellion against the state.
+Pakistan’s mighty military pledged on Wednesday to tighten the “grip of the law” around the “planners and masterminds” who staged a “hateful and politically motivated rebellion” against the state.

 Khan dispelled feelings of being sidelined within the party and also dismissed rumors of leaving Pakistan.

-In a setback for Khan, dozens of disgruntled leaders who quit his party on Thursday have launched a new political party to fight a general election likely to be held in October.
+launched a new political party to fight the general elections likely to be held in October.

 Sugar baron and old friend of Khan, Jahangir Khan Tareen, who leads the group of leaders, announced the launch of the Istehkam-e-Pakistan Party (IPP) at a press conference in Lahore on Thursday.